gallowayevan/nursingfront/content/briefs/overview.md

 and assumes trends in the supply and demand for nurses will remain the same in the future.

 **Although the effects of COVID on the NC nurse workforce remain unknown at this point,** we can simulate how multiple scenarios might combine to affect the workforce.
-Workforce models are often assumed to produce one “answer” to the question: will RN and LPN supply meet demand in the future for a given employment setting or geographic area?3 However, nursing workforce participation patterns, models of care, and other factors are likely to change in the future.
-NC Nursecast was developed using data captured before COVID-19 emerged and while we know the pandemic will affect nursing supply and demand in the future, these effects are not yet well understood.
+Nurses may exit the workforce five years earlier than expected due to various reasons including burnout, vaccine mandates, or the rising demand for traveling nurses.
+NC may face increased competition from other states, reducing our ability to import nurses from outside NC.
+The state may follow national trends with increased enrollments in pre-licensure nursing programs.
+If we combine all these effects—nurses exiting the workforce five years earlier + a 10% increase in nurse graduate supply + a 2.5% reduction in out-of-state supply—the net effect is a shortage of over 18,000 Registered Nurses (Figure 1).

 {{< figurecustom src="/images/overview_brief/image1.png" title="Figure 1.
 RN Supply and Demand under Baseline Model vs. RNs Exiting Workforce 5 Years Earlier + Out-of-State Supply Reduced by 2.5% + 10% Increase in Nurse Graduate Supply" source="Source: NC Nursecast. https://ncnursecast.unc.edu/model." alt="A line chart with two pairs of lines representing the supply and the demand forecasts for two different projections.
 The x axis is time (years) and the y axis is number of registered nurses in North Carolina.
 The supply line is lower for the combination scenario." >}}

 ## How can we address future workforce shortages?
- The power of NC
-Nursecast is that it gives policymakers, educators, employers, and other nursing stakeholders easily accessible, usable to understand which employment settings and geographies may struggle to meet patient care demands in the future.
+ The power of NC Nursecast is that it gives policymakers, educators, employers, and other nursing stakeholders easily accessible, usable to understand which employment settings and geographies may struggle to meet patient care demands in the future.

-One common reaction to workforce shortages is to invest in expanding enrollments.
-However, faculty and preceptor shortages in North Carolina, along with clinical site availability and physical space capacity, limit the number of students that can be admitted to nursing programs.
-Given these challenges, NC will not likely be able to dramatically increase nurse enrollments.
-However, even if the state could achieve a 10% increase in new graduate nurse supply, we will still face a shortage of over 10,000 nurses in 2033.
-These findings highlight the importance of investing in efforts to retain the current NC nurse workforce rather than assuming that growth in the number of nurse graduates will address emerging workforce shortfalls.
+One common reaction to workforce shortages is to invest in expanding training program enrollments.
+However, faculty and preceptor shortages in North Carolina, along with limited clinical site availability and physical space capacity, constrain the number of students that can be admitted to nursing programs.
+Given these challenges, NC will not likely be able to dramatically increase nursing program enrollments.
+However, even if the state could achieve a 10% increase in new graduate nurse supply, we will still face a shortage of over 10,000 nurses in 2033. **These findings highlight the importance of investing in efforts to retain the current NC nurse workforce rather than assuming that growth in the number of nurse graduates will address emerging workforce shortfalls.**

 Although increasing nursing program enrollment alone will not solve workforce shortages, increasing funding of nursing programs, raising faculty wages so they can better compete with clinical salaries, and addressing the shortage of preceptors in the state can help increase supply.
-The good news is that investments in nursing programs yield a high return-on-investment.
+The good news is that investments in nursing programs yield a high return on investment.
 Table 1 shows that LPN and ADN programs retain 92% of their graduates and BSN programs retain 86% of graduates in North Carolina.
 By comparison, medical schools in North Carolina retain 38% of their graduates in the state.[^2]